 To calculate what size in Unity3D units the blue square is we must use the following formula:

-- d – distance from the camera to the camera to an object,
+- d – distance from the camera to an object,

 So, we calculate the height of the blue circle and then use the camera aspect ratio (screen aspect ratio) to compute the width.
 The resulting values are measured in Unity3D meters (units).
 Then we simply use the pixel size and the units to reckon how much space in the 3D world an object should take.